okstate-maps/intro-html-css-js/README.md

 }
 ```

-See how it works at the CodePen below.
+See how it works below.

 https://codepen.io/krdyke/pen/QzogVR